dancodery/sudoku-solver/README.md

 ### Naked Twins

 This function searches for two of the same digits in two cells in one unit.
 If this sounds too complicated look at the picture below.
+From this we conclude that these digits can be deleted from the possibilities in the other cells.

+### Only Choice

+This looks for digits in a cell which occur once in a unit.
+So if you have one column and you take a look at the possibility lists of the cells in that column.
+You see that the digit one just occurs in the C row.
+So you can solve this cell and take this number as the only possibility.

 <img src='images/naked_twins.png'>